OpenLiberty/liberty-tools-vscode/README.md

 ## Quick Start

 - Install the extension
-- Open Liberty supported projects will appear in the Liberty Dashboard on the side bar
+- Liberty supported projects will appear in the Liberty Dashboard on the side bar
 - Right-click a project in the Liberty Dashboard to view the available commands

 ## Features